 He transferred to Adams State College in Colorado, added only five pounds, and earned All-Conference honors yet again.

 Crooks, a Cypress native, was a star in football and track at Servite High School earning All-Orange County his senior year of football.

 He earned his bachelor's degree in Kinesiology from Cal State Fullerton, and received his Master's and Credential in Education from National University.

 Crooks was hired as a full time instructor at Fullerton College in 2008, where he teaches in the Physical Education Department.

 Two of his younger brothers also played at Fullerton College: Chris, a tight end transferred to Sacramento State; and Jeff, a former All-Conference quarterback, transferred and played at Eastern Michigan University.

-Crooks and his wife Kim are happily raising their son Austin, daughter Aubrey, and their German Sheppard Kobe.
+Crooks and his wife Kim are happily raising their son Austin and daughter Aubrey.